zajacn/metagenomics_course_FGCZ/README.md

 ### QIIME2 analysis on SUSHI

-For 16S rRNA analysis we will use a dataset from the Earth Microbiome Project.
+The software we will use for analysing our 16S rRNA datasets is QIIME2.
+For more info please see: https://docs.qiime2.org/2023.2/.
+We will use a dataset from the Earth Microbiome Project as discussed.
 You need to go to SUSHI (see: SUSHI instructions - How to get there) and enter your project.
 In the project you will find a dataset labelled 16S_EarthMicrobiome.
 Enter this dataset.
-Now you need to run QIIME2 on the dataset.
+As this is going to be a group project, you need a person to pair up with.
+Please form groups of 2.
+Now you need to run QIIME2 on the dataset and each one of you needs to run it using a different grouping variable.
 How to do that?
 Download the powerpoint instructions below.

 * [Powerpoint instructions on how to run QIIME2](QIIME2.pptx)

-Once you have completed running QIIME2, have a look at the reports.
+Once you have completed running QIIME2 (the run might take around 20min), have a look at the reports.
 You will have a following list of reports:

 Statis Report - this is a combined report of all analysis with fixed/non interactive graphs\
 Demux Report - a QIIME2 interactive report of demultiplexed sequence counts and data quality\